IIIF/api/source/api/image/3.0/index.md

 ###  4.1.
 Region

-The region parameter defines the rectangular portion of the full image to be returned.
+The region parameter defines the rectangular portion of the complete image to be returned.
 Region can be specified by pixel coordinates, percentage or by the value "full", which specifies that the entire image should be returned.

 | Form |  Description |
 | ------------------- | ------------ |